mostafaessayd/Calculator/README.md

  ### Here are the methods used in this project
  - Verify the regularity of the brackets in the operation
- - Verify the validity of the input operation using NFA
+ - Verify the validity of the input operation using [DFA](https://www.geeksforgeeks.org/introduction-of-finite-automata/)
  - Calculate the result using priority
  - Keep previous operations and their results in a file